2021 Pakistan Super League

-The 2021 Pakistan Super League (also known as PSL 6 or for sponsorship reasons HBL PSL 2021) was the sixth season of the Pakistan Super League, a franchise Twenty20 cricket league established by the Pakistan Cricket Board (PCB) in 2015.
-It was scheduled to be the second PSL season to be held entirely in Pakistan in February and March 2021, after the previous seasons were held elsewhere due to security concerns regarding hosting of international cricketing events at home.
+The 2021 Pakistan Super League (branded as HBL PSL 6) was the sixth edition of the Pakistan Super League, a professional Twenty20 cricket league established by the Pakistan Cricket Board (PCB).
+It was scheduled to be the second PSL edition to be held entirely in Pakistan in February and March 2021, after the previous editions were held abroad due to security concerns regarding hosting of international cricketing events at home.

 On 4 March 2021, the PCB suspended the tournament with 14 of the scheduled 30 group matches having been played after multiple cases of COVID-19 were recorded.
 In March, the PCB proposed to reschedule the remaining fixtures for June 2021 with all matches to be held in Karachi, however, on 4 May, all the teams asked the PCB to move to the United Arab Emirates (UAE) because of a surge in COVID-19 cases in Pakistan.

 On 20 May 2021, approval was granted to play the remaining matches of the PSL 6 in Abu Dhabi and the tournament restarted on 9 June.
 On 24 June 2021, Multan Sultans beat Peshawar Zalmi in the final, by 47 runs to win their first title.